 If you are outside of Texas, you can use the National Harm Reduction Coalition Naloxone Finder.

 Some people believe that the distribution of naloxone is condoning drug use.
 However, saving a life should not be controversial.
 People who die from overdose will never have an opportunity to make positive changes.
 Deaths in this manner simply bring more pain and more trauma to friends, family and colleagues.

-About the Author: Kimberly May, LPC, LMFT is a therapist at Substance Use Therapy in Austin, TX.
-Kimberly works with individuals, couples and families whose lives have been affected by substance use.
+Kimberly May, LPC-S, LMFT is the founder of Substance Use Therapy in Austin, TX.
+Kimberly works with individuals, couples and families whose lives have been impacted by substance use.
 By utilizing a harm reduction framework, Kimberly works effectively with people in any stage of use.
-In addition to substance use, she works with other issues such as anger, burn-out, anxiety and grief.
-Contact today to schedule a no-charge, 30 minute, in-person consultation.
+In addition to substance use, she works with other issues such as anger, gambling, anxiety and grief.
+Contact today to schedule a no-charge, 30 minute consultation.